Zhang-Xiyue/Zhang-Xiyue.github.io/_pages/about.md

 - *2019.02 - 2020.03*, Research Assistant, School of Computer Science & Engineering, Nanyang Technological University.
 - *2017.08*: Visiting Student, Singapore University of Technology and Design.
 - *2013.09 - 2017.06*, BSc in Information and Computing Science, School of Mathematical Sciences, Peking University.

-# 💬 Invited Talks
-- *2024.11*, Inaugural talk on Neural Network Certification hosted at the Trustworthy Systems Lab (TSL) seminar series.
-- *2024.04*, Recent Advances in Neural Network Certification, Seminar talk at CISPA Helmholtz Center for Information Security.
-- *2023.07*, Preimage Approximation for Neural Networks and Beyond, Seminar talk at School of Mathematical Scienes, Peking University.